Joseph Hazelwood: Post-Exxon Valdez

 Hazelwood never had his master's license revoked and it remained valid, but he was unable to find long-term work as a captain after the spill.
 His alma mater, SUNY Maritime College, hired him in a show of solidarity as a teacher aboard the T/S Empire State V the year after the incident with the Valdez.
 In 1997, he was working as a para-legal and maritime consultant with New York City's Chalos & Brown, the firm that represented him in his legal cases.
 He was residing in his native Long Island as of 1997.
+In 1999, he was in Anchorage performing his community service sentence.

 Though he was originally sentenced to assist with the clean-up of the oil spill, due to the lengthy appeals process, his community service was conducted in the Anchorage, Alaska area, beginning in June 1999 picking up trash from local roads, later moving to Bean's Cafe, a local soup kitchen.
 His community service was conducted over five years with the Anchorage Parks Beautification Program.
 He paid the $50,000 fine in May 2002.

 In 2009, Hazelwood offered a "heartfelt apology" to the people of Alaska, but suggested he had been wrongly blamed for the disaster: "The true story is out there for anybody who wants to look at the facts, but that's not the sexy story and that's not the easy story," he said.
 Hazelwood said he felt Alaskans always gave him a fair shake.
 The apology appears in an interview in the book The Spill: Personal Stories from the Exxon Valdez Disaster by Sharon Bushell.

 Hazelwood died on July 21, 2022, but no further information was given.
 At the time of his death, he had been ill from cancer and COVID-19.